metomi/rose/sphinx/api/built-in/rose_bunch.rst

          instances of a command they want to run.
 This generates the values used by the ``%(command-instances)s`` value in command-format.
-         If `[bunch]command-format` is not specified then the command instance is passed as the ``COMMAND_INSTANCES`` environment variable instead.
-         Useful for cases where the only difference between invocations would be an index number e.g. ensemble members.
+         If `[bunch]command-format` is not specified then the command instance is passed as the :envvar:`COMMAND_INSTANCES` environment variable instead.
+This is useful for cases where the only difference between invocations would be an index number e.g. ensemble members.
 Note indexes start at ``0``.

       .. rose:conf:: pool-size=N